SUSE/scf/README.md

   __Note:__ Because this process involves cloning and building a release, it may take a long time.

-  Cloud Foundry maintains a [compatibility spreadsheet](https://github.com/cloudfoundry-incubator/diego-cf-compatibility) for `cf-release`, `diego-release`, `etcd-release`, and `garden-runc-release`.
-If you are bumping all of those modules simultaneously, you can run `bin/update-cf-release.sh <RELEASE>` and skip steps 1 and 2 in the example:

-  The following example is for `diego-release`.
-You can follow the same steps for other releases.
+  This section describes how to bump all the submodules at the same time.
+This is the easiest way because we have scripts helping us here.

-  1. On the host machine, clone the repository that you want to bump:
+  1. On the host machine run

     ```bash
-  git clone src/diego-release/ ./src/diego-release-clone --recursive
+    bin/update-releases.sh <RELEASE>
     ```

-  2. On the host, bump the clone to the desired version:
+    to bump to the specified release of CF. This pulls the information about compatible releases, creates clones and bumps them.

+  2. Next up, we need the BOSH releases for the cloned and bumped submodules.
+Run

     ```bash
-    git checkout v217
-    git submodule update --init --recursive --force
+    bin/create-clone-releases.sh
     ```

-  3. Create a release for the cloned repository:

-    __Important:__ From this point on, perform all actions on the Vagrant box.
+    This command will place the log output for the individual releases into the sub directory `LOG/ccr`.

+  3. With this done we can now compare the BOSH releases of originals and clones, telling us what properties have changed (added, removed, changed descriptions and values, ...).

+     On the host machine run

     ```bash
-    cd ~/hcf
-    ./bin/create-release.sh src/diego-release-clone diego
+    diff-releases.sh
     ```

-  4. Run the `config-diff` command:

-    ```bash
-    FISSILE_RELEASE='' fissile diff --release ${HOME}/hcf/src/diego-release,${HOME}/hcf/src/diego-release-clone
-    ```
+    This command will place the log output and differences for the individual releases into the sub directory `LOG/dr`.

-  5. Act on configuration changes:
+  4. Act on configuration changes:

     __Important:__ If you are not sure how to treat a configuration setting, discuss it with the HCF team.

     For any configuration changes discovered in step the previous step, you can do one of the following:

       * Keep the defaults in the new specification.